wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 == Upgrade Notice ==

+= 1.1.1.2 =
+Update now for 2 important framework code tweaks and 1 bug fix.

 = 1.1.1.1 =
 Update now for a bug fix - a3 Plugin Framework conflict with WP e-Commerce tax rates and full compatibility with WP e-Commerce v 3.8.14.1 and WordPress v 3.9.1.